joelandman/nyble/README.md

 relevant target distro's tools are installed.

 Nyble will build an image from the tools into a temporary scratch space.
-This build will then be snapshot into a tar.bz2 image using tar and pbzip2.
+This build will then be snapshot into a compressed tar image using tar and a compressor.
 After that the image will be incorporated into an initramfs, after adjusting the initramfs configuration to include the tarball, and the elements required to unpack it.

+You can select different compressors by adding a `COMP=pigz` or similar on the build line.
+Your options are gzip, bzip2, lbzip2, pigz, xz, pxz, zstd.
+Current default is set to zstd, given how fast it compresses and decompresses compared to the others.
+Compression ratios are similar across all of the compressors.

 This effectively limits the size of the tarball to 2GB, as cpio cannot handle larger files at this moment.